 Thank you for providing a wonderful blog filled with amazing photos and inspiring trips.
 I enjoy your family adventures section, as I love taking my kids with me to enjoy the outdoors.
 I live in Utah so the options are endless.

-I am heading to Glacier National Park with my husband for our 20th anniversary and am wondering what your hike suggestions would be.
+I am heading to Glacier National Park with my husband for our 20th anniversary and am wondering what your hike suggestions would be for three full days in the park.

-We will have 3 full days in the park and will be staying on the U.S. side.
-I read your article “5 Perfect (Big) Days in Glacier National Park” and will definitely be choosing a hike from that list for one of the days.
+I read your article “The 6 Best Long Dayhikes in Glacier National Park” and will definitely be choosing a hike from that list for one of the days.
 But I am hoping you have some suggestions for hikes in about the seven-mile range.
 Neither of us has experienced Glacier and we are very excited for our upcoming adventure.